 Tue, Wed, Fri, Sat 8am – 11.30pm; Thur 5.30pm – 11.30pm

 Doubling as a restaurant and Pescheria, this spot in the Trieste neighborhood is a great find for seafood lovers.
-As you step inside, a large fish counter where you can also purchase fresh fish awaits you, followed by a few tables in a simple setting.
+As you step inside, a large fish counter (where you can also purchase fresh fish!) awaits you, followed by few tables and a simple setting.
 Order the red prawn carpaccio with pistachios, the swordfish tatare and the pesce all’amo in crosta di zucchine.
 To accompany your meal a great Italian, French and international wine selection awaits you.
 Reservations are recommended.

 Da Benito e Gilberto

 Via del Falco, 19 (Prati)

 Da Benito e Gilberto serves a mouth-watering array of raw and cooked seafood and pasta dishes, as well as a selection of French and Irish oysters.
 Carrying on the tradition started by their grandfather, Gilberto’s daughters provide excellent service both in the kitchen and in the cosy, nautically themed dining room.
 Neatly lining the walls are photos of smiling celebrities taken over the last 40 years, a reminder as you enjoy every morsel of fresh seafood that you’re in good company.
 Be sure to save room for the housemade crostata.[Paragraph by: Joanne Bergamin]

 Piazza de’ Ricci, 144 (Campo de’ Fiori)